HIMSS 2011 video: CEO Jonathan Bush on AthenaHealth's cloud EHRDate: Mar 16, 2011

 Then, it still has to work.
 Your information still has to work and still has to be online if the evolution curve is going to continue in healthcare.
 We are, in healthcare, fundamentally, at the beginning of the industrial revolution.

 Jonathan Bush: The phenotype, the species of doctor, or practice, or hospital that does best on Athena are the ones that care about cash as much as they care about care.
 It is the hospital that is in a turnaround situation, the hospital that is for-profit, the hospital that has a young, new, and ambitious CEO that wants to take it to the next level, and actually needs the money; broke.
-Those are the ones that do well, the major research institutions that get most of the money from chicken dinners, fundraisers, grants from Washington, those guys are not good customers.
-The guys like to invent their own stuff, cook their own food, and they don't outsource anything, those are the guys that are not a good for this.
+Those are the ones that do well.
+The major research institutions that get most of the money from chicken dinners, fundraisers, grants from Washington, those guys are not good customers.
+The guys like to invent their own stuff, cook their own food, and they don't outsource anything, those are the guys that are not a good fit for this.
 It is really about an orientation to cash and efficiency, rather than novel, new types of care that no one else does.

 That actually, cuts out a lot of care.
 That cuts out a lot of the people in this room.